-- o Thesis

-- 1 Motivation

-- 2 Hypertext

-- 2.1 Introduction

-- 2.2 Paul Otlet

-- 2.3 Vannevar Bush

-- 2.4 Ted Nelson

-- 2.5 Douglas Engelbart

-- 2.6 Tim Berners-Lee

-- 3 Where are we now

-- 3.1 Wikipedia

-- 4 Conclusion

-o Thesis
+- o Thesis 1 Motivation 2 Hypertext 2.1 Introduction 2.2 Paul Otlet 2.3 Vannevar Bush 2.4 Ted Nelson 2.5 Douglas Engelbart 2.6 Tim Berners-Lee 3 Where are we now 3.1 Wikipedia - 4 Conclusion o Thesis

-The Ideal, of collecting the worlds knowledge drove the evolution of the World Wide Web or The web cheated on me
+The Ideal, of collecting the worlds knowledge drove the evolution of the World Wide Web or

+The web cheated on me

-This thesis aims to answer the question how we got from the ideal of linking the world's knowledge to the hypertext structure we experience now on the World Wide Web.
+This thesis aims to answer the question how the ideal of collecting the worlds knowledge drove the evolution of the World Wide Web.

 The desire to gather the world's knowledge in one place is not an idea of the internet era.
 The idea of a world encyclopedia existed since the beginning of the 20th century.
 I am interested in the question how the World Wide Web adapted this idea and how it was realized technically.

-This thesis is presenting this evolution based on 5 different people, who took a crucial part in realizing the World Wide Web.
+This thesis is presenting this evolution based on 5 different people, who have pushed the realization of collecting the worlds knowledge.